samfcmc/fenixedu-python-sdk/README.md

 * Redirect your user to that URL

-* If the user authorizes your application he will be redirected to an URL like:
+* If the user authorizes your application he will be redirected to an URL like this:

 <code>redirect_uri?code=CODE</code>